bemoje/bemoje-node-util/docs/classes/File.md

 • `get` **filename**(): `string`

-The name of the source file.
+The filename including the file extension.

 #### Returns